FPL 2025/26 pre-season lessons for EVERY club

 Newcastle United

 Alexander Isak (£10.5m) is yet to feature in pre-season, with William Osula (£5.5m) and Anthony Gordon (£7.5m) deputising in attack so far.
+Eddie Howe thinks Gordon is "okay" despite the midfielder limping off against Atletico Madrid on 9 August.

 Nottingham Forest

-A lack of goals has been Forest’s glaring issue in pre-season, with Nuno Espirito Santo's side scoring just once in five friendlies.
+A lack of goals has been Forest’s glaring issue in pre-season, with Nuno Espirito Santo's side scoring just once in six friendlies.
 That successful effort - which was only a consolation goal in a loss to Fulham - came from Chris Wood (£7.5m), courtesy of a Neco Williams (£5.0m) assist.

-New signing Igor Jesus (£6.0m), formerly of Botafogo, might help take some of the attacking burden off of Wood’s shoulders.
+New signing Igor Jesus (£6.0m), formerly of Botafogo, might help take some of the attacking burden off Wood’s shoulders.

 Sunderland

 There’s also Habib Diarra (£5.5m), a Jobe Bellingham replacement who may have a shot at penalty-taking duties given his record for Strasbourg last season.
+Sunderland had a poor record from 12 yards in 2024/25, missing four of their five penalties, and Eliezer Mayenda (£5.5m) has carried on the curse by failing from the spot against Augsburg on 9 August!

 Tottenham Hotspur

-That victory over Arsenal at the end of July came thanks to a Pape Matar Sarr (£5.0m) goal, his third in the space of two matches.
+A victory over Arsenal at the end of July came thanks to a Pape Matar Sarr (£5.0m) goal, his third in the space of two matches.
 The Senegalese midfielder took up some advanced positions against the Gunners and, if he can continue to combine attacking returns with defensive contributions, could emerge as a cheap hidden gem in FPL.
 An injury to James Maddison (£7.0m) may help his cause.

 Currently more popular among FPL managers, though, is new signing Mohammed Kudus (£6.5m), who has also impressed in pre-season so far and appears poised to rival Brennan Johnson (£7.0m) and potential penalty-taking frontman Dominic Solanke (£7.5m) as Spurs’ best attacking option.